There is no safe form of tobacco. Staying tobacco free is the best way to protect your health.

 Clove cigarettes, also called kreteks (KREE-teks), are a tobacco product with the same health risks as cigarettes.
 Kreteks are imported from Indonesia.
 They contain tobacco, ground cloves, clove oil, and other additives.

 Kreteks have been linked to lung problems, such as lower oxygen levels, fluid in the lungs, and inflammation.
-Regular kretek smokers have up to 20 times the risk for abnormal lung function (blocked airways or poor oxygen uptake) compared with non-smokers.
+People who smoke regular kreteks have up to 20 times the risk for abnormal lung function (blocked airways or poor oxygen uptake) compared with people who don't smoke.

 Bidis or “beedies” are thin, flavored cigarettes that originated in India and other Southeast Asian countries.
 They are hand-rolled in an unprocessed tobacco, tendu, or temburi leaf (plants native to Asia) and may be tied with colorful strings on the ends.
-They’re fairly popular with young people in the United States.
-This is in part because they are sold in candy-like flavors such as chocolate, cherry, strawberry, licorice, and orange.
-They tend to cost less than regular cigarettes and they give the smoker a quick buzz from the high levels of nicotine.
+They tend to cost less than regular cigarettes and they give the person using them a quick buzz from the high levels of nicotine.

 Even though bidis have less tobacco than regular cigarettes, they deliver 3 to 5 times more nicotine than regular cigarettes, as well as other harmful substances, such as tar and carbon monoxide.
 They are unfiltered.
 And because they are thinner than regular cigarettes, they require about 3 times as many puffs per cigarette.

 Some people think they are safer and more natural than regular cigarettes.
 But bidis appear to have all of the same health risks of regular cigarettes, including many types of cancer.
-Bidi smokers have much higher risks of heart attacks, emphysema, chronic bronchitis, and cancer than non-smokers.
+People who smoke bidis have much higher risks of heart attacks, emphysema, chronic bronchitis, and cancer than those who don't smoke bidis.

 Hookah is also called narghile (NAR-guh-lee) smoking.
 It started in Asia and the Middle East.
 A water pipe is used to burn tobacco that has been mixed with flavors such as honey, mint, licorice, molasses, or fruit, and the flavored smoke is inhaled through a long hose.
 Usually, the tobacco mixture, which is called shisha (SHE-shuh), is heated using charcoal.
 (The charcoal itself produces carbon monoxide and other toxins.)

-Hookah smoking has become popular among younger people in the US as a social event which lets the smokers spend time together and talk as they pass the mouthpiece around.
+Hookah smoking has become popular among younger people in the US as a social event which lets them spend time together and talk as they pass the mouthpiece around.

 Newer forms of hookah smoking include steam stones that have been soaked in fluid and are used instead of tobacco and battery powered hookah pens.
 Both of these create a vapor that’s inhaled.
-Hookah pens work the same way as electronic cigarettes.
+Hookah pens work the same way as electronic or e-cigarettes [see Electronic or e-cigarettes (vaping devices)].
 Some sellers advertise that these are purer and healthier alternatives to regular hookahs, but this has not been proven.

 Several types of cancer, including lung cancer, have been linked to hookah smoking.
 It affects the heart, too, causing coronary artery disease, an increased heart rate, and high blood pressure.
 Lung damage, carbon monoxide intoxication, chronic bronchitis, emphysema, dental problems, and osteoporosis have also been linked to hookah use.
 There’s also a risk of passing infections while sharing a hookah.